 3. Key West for Sun and Fun

 Key West in November is ideal!
-(It’s also a great place to go in January though, too…and even in June.)
+(It’s also a great place to go in January, though, too…and even in June before it gets too hot.)

-For starters, the weather will be cooler—expect highs in November of 79°F—and it doesn’t rain as much as it does during the summer months.
+For starters, the weather will be cooler—expect highs in November of 79°F—and it doesn’t rain as much as it does during the summer months, particularly pleasant for a Miami to Key West drive.

 Also, the Key West Film Festival takes place in the middle of November.

-For something more action-packed, you can watch the powerboat races at the Race World Offshore Championships.
+For something more action-packed, check out the powerboat races at the Race World Offshore Championships.

 Key West is also a great place to spend Thanksgiving day.
 You can rent a catamaran and set sail all day to enjoy the ocean and indulge in a special holiday meal.